tony612/rails_startup_template/README.md

 2. Lazy mode.
 Set some gems which are optional originally default, including devise, cancan, bootstrap, font-awesome

+3. Enable replacing gem source with [taobao](http://ruby.taobao.org/).

-3. Cleans up assets by renaming `application.css` to `application.css.scss` and removing the `include_tree` directives.
+4. Cleans up assets by renaming `application.css` to `application.css.scss` and removing the `include_tree` directives.
 It's better design to import and require things manually.
 For example, `@import 'bootstrap';`

-4. bundle install
+5. bundle install

-5. Initialize some gems: guard, devise, cancan, activeadmin, bootstrap, fontawesome
+6. Initialize some gems: guard, devise, cancan, activeadmin, bootstrap, fontawesome

-6. Initializes a new git repository with an initial commit.
+7. Initializes a new git repository with an initial commit.

-7. Optionally create a github repository.
+8. Optionally create a github repository.

 **Note!!**